In this section

 For general information on potato insect pests, see the following:

-Special Note about Resistance Management
+Special Note about Resistance Management and Secondary Pest Outbreaks

 At least three of the important pests of potato are known worldwide for developing resistance to insecticides.
 Of particular concern are green peach aphid (Myzus persicae), Colorado potato beetle (Leptinotarsa decemlineata), and potato tuberworm (Phthorimaea operculella).
 To prevent further development of insecticide-resistant pest populations, it is very important that growers do not rely on products with a single mode of action.
 Of particular concern is the class of insecticides known as neonicotinoids (Group 4A in Tables 1-2 of this section).
 These are highly effective insecticides that can control many pests of potato all season long.
 However, resistance to this class of chemicals has developed in Colorado potato beetle in other parts of the U.S., and care must be taken to avoid the development of resistance in the PNW.
 If used at planting or as a seed treatment, neonicotinoid products should not be used again as a foliar treatment.
 Always avoid treating large contiguous areas with any single class of chemistry.